aio-libs/aiohttp/docs/abc.rst

    .. attribute:: hostname

-      The hostname that was provided.
+      The host name that was provided.

    .. attribute:: host